-Employees may also voice concerns about potential technical risks when switching support for your mission-critical business systems.
+Employees may also voice concerns about potential technical risks when switching support for your missioncritical business systems.
 How these technical risks are addressed is also something to discuss in your vendor evaluation process.
 Here are a few common questions and responses:

 TECHNICAL RISK RESPONSE We will lose our self-service portal.
 True.
 Instead, you will have an on-call team to answer your questions and resolve issues for you.
 You will also have a searchable archive of information that you are legally entitled to (see final section on 3PS experience).
 We will lose access to patches and upgrades.
 It is true that you will lose your access to the publisher's support site.
 However, you will have an archive of the legally entitled patches and upgrades that were available up to the end date of your publisher support.
 In the case of Spinnaker Support, we provide fixes, configuration changes, or other operational workarounds to address any security issues you encounter.
 This can include products for virtual patching and intrusion detection and prevention services as well.
 Our security will suffer.
 Untrue.
 With Spinnaker Support, for example, customers receive proactive full technology stack security and vulnerability protection.
 Rather than delivering a "patch" reactively that attempts to address a breach once it has already invaded that environment, Spinnaker Support offers a more comprehensive Seven-Point Security Solution.
 In 2019, 98% of customers who cited security as a concern reported that they received improved or unchanged security level after switching to Spinnaker Support.
 Our customizations and custom code will not be supported.
 Untrue.
-Spinnaker Support, for example, works with customers to troubleshoot and resolve all issues, even those related to customizations and custom code.
+Spinnaker Support, for example, works with customers to troubleshoot and resolve all issues, event those related to customizations and custom code.
 In fact, software publishers do not support customized code issues, and support engineers are instructed to stop working service requests until customers prove that the issue is not caused or impacted by customized code.
 Our interoperability will not be supported.
 Untrue.
 Most enterprise software is interconnected with external systems and technology, and third-party support works with customers to troubleshoot and resolve all interoperability issues.
-Software publishers offer very limited interoperability support.
+Software publishes offer very limited interoperability support.

 Regarding technical concerns, IT leaders must recognize that the Oracle and SAP support infrastructures are no longer designed to drive cross-functional teamwork for issue resolution.
-Knowledgeable, product-based support engineers now work in separate teams (products, technology stack components, interfaces, non-proprietary products, and others), so when it comes to identifying and resolving technical issues, cross-departmental communication and cooperation across these silos is not performed well - if at all.
+While knowledgeable, productbased support resources work in silos, teaming across products, technology stack components, interfaces, and non-proprietary products to identify and resolve issues is not performed well - if at all.